Daniel Boone: Hunter, husband, and soldier

 According to a popular story, Boone returned home after a long absence to find that Rebecca had given birth to a daughter.
 Rebecca confessed that she had thought that Daniel was dead, and that his brother had fathered the child.
 Boone did not blame Rebecca, and raised the girl as his own child.
 Boone's early biographers knew the story but did not publish it.
 Modern biographers regard the tale as possibly folklore, since the identity of the brother and the daughter vary in different versions of the tale.

 In the mid-1760s, Boone began to look for a new place to settle.
-The population was growing in the Yadkin Valley, which decreased the amount of game available for hunting.
-He had difficulty making ends meet, and he was often taken to court for nonpayment of debts.
+The population was growing in the Yadkin Valley, which reduced the amount of game available for hunting.
+He had difficulty making ends meet, and was often taken to court for nonpayment of debts.
 He sold what land he owned to pay off creditors.
 After his father's death in 1765, Boone traveled with a group of men to Florida, which had become British territory after the end of the war, to look into the possibility of settling there.
 According to a family story, he purchased land in Pensacola, but Rebecca refused to move so far away from friends and family.
 The Boones instead moved to a more remote area of the Yadkin Valley, and he began to hunt westward into the Blue Ridge Mountains.